mlutze/flix/examples/larger-examples/restrictable-variants/README.md

 | `src/Seq.flix`              | _6.2 Option, List, and NonEmptyList_          |

-Each file is separate and contains a main function that shows some example usage and can be run via the vscode button shown above the function.
+Each file is separate and contains a main function that shows some example usage and can be run via the VSCode button shown above the function.
 The files are meant to be experimented on, either via the main function or modification to the other functions.
 Types and variant index bounds can be observed by hovering the mouse on expressions in a error-free program.
 The differences between the paper